 - United By Blue

-Their line of t-shirts is designed for durability and you can feel it.
+Their sustainable t-shirts are designed for durability and you can feel it.
 I bought one of these shirts for my hubby and it feels similar in thickness to the Recover Brands t-shirts.
-You can feel that it's designed to last, which is an essential sustainable principle.
+You can feel that it’s designed to last, which is an essential sustainability principle.
 Plus, I like the design and it seems to fit him true to size.
 He wears a large and is about 6 feet tall and 195 pounds.